surya-mdg/surya-mdg/README.md

 - 👋 Hi, I’m @surya-mdg
-- 👀 I’m interested in Game Development
 - 🌱 I’m currently learning about Web3
-- 💻 I'm working solo on Indie Games
-- 💞️ I’m looking to collaborate on Game Dev Projects
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me https://twitter.com/suryamdg

 <!---
 Surya-mdg/Surya-mdg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.